DCAN-Labs/dcan_rtd/docs/access/location.md

 - Open your bashrc file with a text editor
   - emacs ~/.bashrc
-- Set umask to 002
+- Set umask to 0007
-- Close the file and type "source ~/.bashrc" info the tpermail to apply the changes
+- Close the file and type "source ~/.bashrc" info the terminal to apply the changes

 ## Code